elliswilcox/elliswilcox/README.md

 ### Hi there 👋

-I am a self-taught coder and enthusiastic hobbyist based in Brighton, England.
+I am a self-taught coder and enthusiastic hobbyist based near Brighton, England.
 With a strong passion for technology, I am actively seeking opportunities to launch my career in the tech industry.

 - 🌱 I’m currently learning: `HTML`, `CSS`, `JS` and `React`
 - 👯 I’m looking to collaborate on: `Front-end Projects`